Ivan Illich: Early life

 Ivan Dominic Illich was born on 4 September 1926 in Vienna, Austria, to Gian Pietro Ilic (Ivan Peter Illich) and Ellen Rose "Maexie" née Regenstreif-Ortlieb.
 His father was a civil engineer and a diplomat from a landed Catholic family of Dalmatia, with property in the city of Split and wine and olive oil estates on the island of Brač.
 His mother came from a Jewish family that had converted to Christianity from Germany and Austria-Hungary (Czernowitz, Bukowina).
 Ellen Illich was baptized Lutheran but converted to Catholicism upon marriage.
 Her father, Friedrich "Fritz" Regenstreif, was an industrialist who made his money in the lumber trade in Bosnia, later settling in Vienna, where he built an art nouveau villa.

-Ellen Illich traveled to Vienna to be attended by the best doctors during birth.
-Ivan's father was not living in Central Europe at the time.
+His mother traveled to Vienna so that the best doctors could attend during childbirth; Ivan's father was not living in Central Europe at the time.
 When Ivan was three months old, he was taken along with his nurse to Split, Dalmatia (by then part of the Kingdom of Yugoslavia), to be shown to his paternal grandfather.
 There he was baptized on 1 December 1926.
-In 1929 twin boys, Alexander and Michael, were born in the family.
+In 1928 his twin brothers Alexander and Michael, were born.
+In 1932 his parents divorced, and his mother took all three children back to her father's house in Vienna.